bastman/dgs-playground/README.md

 ## findings

 - transaction management is weird: it creates a new transaction for each query instead of joining the current transaction
+- mutation with returning nested results leads to n+1

 ## runbook